Who (might have) met whom

 - 1840 - 1893: Pyotr Ilyich Tchaikovsky

-Pyotr Ilyich Tchaikovsky (7/5/1840 - 6/11/1893) was a Russian composer during the Romantic period, known for composing Sleeping Beauty and Romeo and Juliet Overture-Fantasy. - 1840 - 1902: Émile Zola
+Pyotr Ilyich Tchaikovsky (7/5/1840 - 6/11/1893) was a Russian composer during the Romantic period, known for composing The Nutcracker and Piano Trio in A minor. - 1840 - 1902: Émile Zola

-Antonín Leopold Dvořák (8/9/1841 - 1/5/1904) was a Czech composer, known for composing String Quartet No. 12 in F major 'American' and Symphony No. 6 in D major. - 1842 - 1919: Lord Rayleigh
+Antonín Leopold Dvořák (8/9/1841 - 1/5/1904) was a Czech composer, known for composing String Quartet No. 12 in F major 'American' and Humoresques. - 1842 - 1919: Lord Rayleigh

-John William Strutt, 3rd Baron Rayleigh (12/11/1842 - 30/6/1919) was an English physicist and mathematician, recipient of the Nobel Prize in Physics in 1904, known for Rayleigh flow and Rayleigh–Faber–Krahn inequality. - 1842 - 1899: Sophus Lie
+John William Strutt, 3rd Baron Rayleigh (12/11/1842 - 30/6/1919) was an English physicist and mathematician, recipient of the Nobel Prize in Physics in 1904, known for Rayleigh law and dynamic soaring. - 1842 - 1899: Sophus Lie

-Marius Sophus Lie (17/12/1842 - 18/2/1899) was a Norwegian mathematician, known for Lie product formula and Lie–Kolchin theorem. - 1843 - 1907: Edvard Grieg
+Marius Sophus Lie (17/12/1842 - 18/2/1899) was a Norwegian mathematician, known for Lie theory and Lie–Kolchin theorem. - 1843 - 1907: Edvard Grieg

-Edvard Hagerup Grieg (15/6/1843 - 4/9/1907) was a Norwegian composer and pianist, known for composing Lyric Pieces and Wedding Day at Troldhaugen. - 1843 - 1921: Hermann Schwarz
+Edvard Hagerup Grieg (15/6/1843 - 4/9/1907) was a Norwegian composer and pianist, known for composing Wedding Day at Troldhaugen and Solveig's Song (from Peer Gynt). - 1843 - 1921: Hermann Schwarz

 Karl Hermann Amandus Schwarz (25/1/1843 - 30/11/1921) was a German mathematician, known for Cauchy–Schwarz inequality. - 1844 - 1896: Paul Verlaine

-Paul-Marie Verlaine (30/3/1844 - 8/1/1896) was a French poet associated with the Symbolist movement and the Decadent movement, known for writing Poèmes saturniens and Fêtes galantes. - 1844 - 1908: Nikolai Rimsky-Korsakov
+Paul-Marie Verlaine (30/3/1844 - 8/1/1896) was a French poet associated with the Symbolist movement and the Decadent movement, known for writing Poèmes saturniens and Les Poètes maudits. - 1844 - 1908: Nikolai Rimsky-Korsakov

-Nikolai Andreyevich Rimsky-Korsakov (18/3/1844 - 21/6/1908) was a Russian composer, a member of the group of composers known as The Five, known for composing The Snow Maiden (Opera) and The Golden Cockerel (Opera). - 1845 - 1923: Wilhelm Röntgen
+Nikolai Andreyevich Rimsky-Korsakov (18/3/1844 - 21/6/1908) was a Russian composer, a member of the group of composers known as The Five, known for composing The Tsar's Bride (Opera) and Prélude to The Legend of the Invisible City of Kitezh. - 1845 - 1923: Wilhelm Röntgen

-Wilhelm Conrad Röntgen (27/3/1845 - 10/2/1923) was a German physicist, recipient of the first Nobel Prize in Physics, in 1901, known for discovering EAPs and discovering X-rays. - 1845 - 1918: Georg Cantor
+Wilhelm Conrad Röntgen (27/3/1845 - 10/2/1923) was a German physicist, recipient of the first Nobel Prize in Physics, in 1901, known for discovering EAPs and discovering the magnetoelectric effect. - 1845 - 1918: Georg Cantor

 Georg Ferdinand Ludwig Philipp Cantor (3/3/1845 - 6/1/1918) was a mathematician from the Russian Empire, known for set theory. - 1845 - 1918: Ulisse Dini